 You can use content to carry your buyers through the funnel without constantly following up manually.

 You can attract strangers with top-of-funnel content that answers the questions they’re asking right now.
-Blog posts, videos, podcasts, etc.—the way you introduce people to your business can vary, but providing them with some value before even asking for an email address is key.
+B2B marketing blog posts, videos, podcasts, etc.—the way you introduce people to your business can vary, but providing them with some value before even asking for an email address is key.